Benrobo/zuri-nft-cmd/readme.md

 }
 ```

-All this data generated, can be found in this project folder where it was downloaded.
+All this data generated, can be found in the project folder where it was downloaded.

 ![image](https://raw.githubusercontent.com/Benrobo/zuri-nft-cmd/main/readmeImg/zuri-3.png)